Argo Merbabu: History

 On 1 June 2023 following the enactment of new train travel chart 2023, PT KAI launching of the Argo Merbabu with executive "New Image" that connecting between Jakarta Gambir & Semarang Tawang.
 This route is the same with the Argo Muria & Sindoro, but difference facilities of them, for this trip around 5 hours 59 minutes at the time and now starting in July, this train operates regularly with trains departing from Semarang in the morning and vice versa in the afternoon.

 The Argo Merbabu is the successor to the Semarang-Jakarta route service which since 2017 has been operating with "Additional Train" status, namely the Additional Argo Sindoro.

-On 10 December 2024, the Argo Merbabu which originally used a series of light steel production in the 1995s and 2002s, was replaced with a series of light steel production in 2016 and 2017 (known as new image) which is an legacy of the Pandalungan Gambir–Jember connection via the northern route of Java, because the Pandalungan train already has a series of stainless steel from the Bima and Argo Semeru which from Gambir to Surabaya Gubeng.
+On 10 December 2024, the Argo Merbabu which originally used a series of light steel production in the 1995s and 2002s, was replaced with a series of light steel production in 2016 and 2017 (known as new image) which is a legacy of the Pandalungan Gambir–Jember connection via the northern route of Java, because the Pandalungan train already has a series of stainless steel from the Bima and Argo Semeru which from Gambir to Surabaya Gubeng.

 After Argo Sindoro and Argo Muria received the latest generation stainless steel train made by PT INKA, the Argo Merbabu train got a series from Argo Sindoro and Argo Muria.